What is Unicheck?

 Exclude sources.
 This option allows to automatically exclude matched sources based on the set parameters.
 For large texts like theses or dissertations, it is recommended to set the “%” value to “0” in order not to omit relevant matches.
-The minimum value for “Words” is “8” (set a higher value to omit sources with longer matches).
+The minimum value for “Words” is “8”.
+Sources with combined matched word count less than the set value will be excluded.

 Show originality report to students.
 Choose when you want your students to see their originality reports.
 The available options are Immediately, After the assignment is graded, After the due date, and Never.